Relax at Coachmans Cottage and unwind whilst you enjoy life in this quintessential English village.

 Have you ever thought about tracing film locations?
 Stroll around the National Trust village of Lacock for Harry Potter, many Jane Austen adaptations and Downton Abbey…if films don’t appeal then Lacock Abbey holds the Fox Talbot Museum of Photography.
 Great Chalfield Manor is a smaller partially moated manor house that featured in Wolf Hall, and recently played host to Poldark featuring as home to Ray Penvenen.
 Castle Combe, a quaint village has featured in War Horse and the first adaptation of Dr Doolittle.
 Back to Poldark and visit Corsham where the High Street became the set for Truro, it was quite facsinating to see the ships at the end of a road in land locked Wiltshire…..Corsham Court is a must visit for lovers of Fine Art with a Gallery of many superb Old Masters.

 If you are a lover of castles then step back in time and visit the nearby castle at Farleigh Hungerford, an atmospheric ruin in a beautiful valley.
-To the south of Wiltshire is Old Wardour Castle or hop over the border to Somerset and visit Nunney Castle.
+At the south of Wiltshire is Old Wardour Castle or hop over the border to Somerset and visit Nunney Castle.

 Gardens…….Oh I think that I might have to devote a whole new website for this one!